nxp-imx/imx-sm/README.md

 Building the Documentation
 ==========================

+A comprehensive *SM Reference Manual* can be built from the source.
+This manual contains an architecture description, developer's guide, porting guide, configuration guide, protocol description, debugging info, and implementation details.
+The preferred output is HTML.

 To build the full documentation, install the required tools:

     sudo apt -y install make doxygen texlive texlive-latex-extra